chipsnyder/appdeploy/README.md

 If setup was successful you will see the following output

     Usage: appdeploy <command> [<options>]
     	<path_to_app>                        : Local Path to .app file. ex /Users/me/Documents/CumberTest.app
     	<bundle_id>                          : Bundle Identification of application example. com.apple.Music
+    	<file_path>                          : the path to the file on the device. ex /Documents/File.png

 	Commands:
-      get_udid                     : Display UDID of connected device (will only show the first device discovered) get_bundle_id <path_to_app>  : Display bundle identifier of app install <path_to_app>        : Install app to device uninstall <bundle_id>        : Uninstall app by bundle id list_files <bundle_id>       : Lists all of the files in the sandbox for the specified app list_apps [-p]               : Lists all installed apps on device -p                : Include installation paths
+  		get_udid                             : Display UDID of connected device (will only show the first device discovered) get_bundle_id <path_to_app>          : Display bundle identifier of app install <path_to_app>                : Install app to device uninstall <bundle_id>                : Uninstall app by bundle id remove_file <bundle_id> <file_path>  : Deletes the specified file at the given path list_files <bundle_id> [-p]          : Lists all of the files in the sandbox for the specified app
+         	                    -p           : Include all empty folders and paths list_apps [-p]                       : Lists all installed apps on device -p                        : Include installation paths